 Clear, shallow water and consistent wind make Langebaan Lagoon – about an hour up the coast from Cape Town – the ideal place to learn to kitesurf.
 Cape Sports Centre is, well, the centre of the kiting universe when it comes to coaching and equipment hire. www.capesport.co.za

 Plan your trail running time and work in a few of these adventures to make for an action-packed Western Cape weekend.
-If you’re looking at tracking your trail running and adventure activities most accurately, click here to read more about the sports watch to suit you.
+If you’re for more Micro Adventures in the Western Cape, navigate here.